slightlytyler/arrowsmith-goals/README.md

-# Arrowsmith Web Starter
+# Arrowsmith Goals

-Rapid application prototyping for the web.
+A collaborative todo app built using arrowsmith-web-starter and Stamplay

 ## Dev